Sunday, June 24, 2012

 I keep a container of soup in the fridge ready to eat when I need something quick.

-Very fast and easy Carrot Ginger Soup
+Here is a recipe for a Very fast and easy Carrot Ginger Soup

 Grab and Go snack #4